zhenyish/LeetCode_pub/26.Remove_Duplicates_from_Sorted_Array/README.md

 Example 1:
 ------------------------

-    Input: words = ["abc","car","ada","racecar","cool"]
+    Input: nums = [1,1,2]
-    Output: "ada"
-    Explanation: The first string that is palindromic is "ada".
-    Note that "racecar" is also palindromic, but it is not the first.
+    Output: 2, nums = [1,2,_]
+    Explanation: Your function should return k = 2, with the first two elements of nums being 1 and 2 respectively.
+    It does not matter what you leave beyond the returned k (hence they are underscores).

 ------------------------
 Example 2:
 ------------------------

-    Input: words = ["notapalindrome","racecar"]
+    Input: nums = [0,0,1,1,1,2,2,3,3,4]
-    Output: "racecar"
-    Explanation: The first and only string that is palindromic is "racecar".
+    Output: 5, nums = [0,1,2,3,4,_,_,_,_,_]
+    Explanation: Your function should return k = 5, with the first five elements of nums being 0, 1, 2, 3, and 4 respectively.
+    It does not matter what you leave beyond the returned k (hence they are underscores).

 ------------------------
 Example 3: